Shlomo-Pear/C950_Delivery/README.md

 # C950_Delivery User Guide

-This project describes a traveling sailsman problem.
+This project describes a traveling salesman problem.
 It handles the delivery of packages from a hub location to each package's destination by utilizing data structures and algorithms.
 ___